ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ## 5. Scope

-To carry out the project, you will have to choose a digital product category since you will need reference platforms.
-Here, we give you some options, but you will be able to propose others within the defined categories:
+In this project, you choose a digital product you want to work on!
+You can choose between three categories of products (listed below).
+We listed a few products for each category that can serve you as reference platforms:

-- Marketing: monitoring of relevant metrics for marketing.
+- **Marketing**: monitoring of relevant metrics for marketing.
 Some examples are [Semrush](https://www.semrush.com/), [Unbounce](https://unbounce.com/), and [Mixpanel](https://mixpanel.com/).
-- Sports and health: Applications focused on physical activity and health metrics.
+- **Sports and health**: Applications focused on physical activity and health metrics.
 Examples: [Samsung Health](https://play.google.com/store/apps/details?id=com.sec.android.app.shealth&hl=en&gl=US&pli=1), [Flo health](https://flo.health/de), [Nike Training Club](https://www.nike.com/ntc-app)
-- Finance: Personal finance or modern banking applications.
+- **Finance**: Personal finance or modern banking applications.
 Example: [N26](https://n26.com/de-de), [Splitwise](https://www.splitwise.com/)

 ## 6. Milestones & Acceptance Criteria

-### 1. Milestone: Planning, Analysis and Design Proposal (mandatory)
+### 1. Milestone: Planning, Analysis, and Design Proposal

-The initial stage of the milestone is the planning phase.

- which entails an in-depth analysis of the target product and its intended users.

-This is a challenging aspect, as it requires an understanding of the needs of users of products that have yet to be conceived.
-One approach to addressing this challenge is through the analysis of competitors' products or other tools they utilize to address their needs.
-Following this, the design proposal is initiated.
+You start the project by choosing a product category from the three proposed areas above.
+Afterward, you work out a plan for your project describing the scope, the deliverables, and a detailed work plan.
+Afterward, you analyze the target product and its potential users by conducting a competitor analysis.
+You finish the first milestone by setting up your design proposal.

 **Deliverables:**

-- Planning
+- Project Plan
 - Competitor Analysis
 - Design Proposal

 **Milestone Detail: [1.
 Milestone](https://github.com/ReDI-School/ux_ui_bootcamp/blob/main/projects/03_web_application/1_milestone.md)**

-### 2. Milestone: Prototyping (mandatory)
+### 2. Milestone: Prototyping

-Once you have the structure of your proposal clear, it is time to integrate the visual elements necessary to enhance a good user experience.
+Once you have defined the structure of your proposal, it is time to integrate the visual elements necessary to enhance the user experience.

 **Deliverables:**